stolostron/multicloud-operators-foundation/README.md

 5. (Optional) Enable service registry on managed cluster

     After klusterlet components were installed in managed cluster, Customize the cluster name and namespaces of hub or spoke cluster in `deploy/serviceregistry/200-serviceregistry`.

-    >Note: The cluster-name and cluster-namespace must reflect the same values used when defining the klusterlet configuration.
+    > Note: The cluster-name and cluster-namespace must reflect the same values used when defining the klusterlet configuration.

     ```sh
     --cluster-name=cluster0
     --cluster-namespace=cluster0
     ```

-    > Note: if you want to discover a NodePort type service, you need to set the cluster outside IP with args `--member-cluster-proxy-ip`
+    > Note: if your cluser does not have a load balancer or you want to discover a NodePort type service, you need to set the cluster outside IP with args `--member-cluster-proxy-ip`

     Deploy service registry components